ScaledMap/LoadOut/README.md

 ![Alt text](https://github.com/ScaledMap/LoadOut/blob/main/Screenshot%20from%202022-05-16%2010-06-16.png?raw=true "Main bookmarks page for the application")

-Still a work in progress
+Still a work in progress.
+Sometimes i get more into music or drawing.

 -------
 Loadout